bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 };
 {% endhighlight %}

-The initialization section for a constructor is used to initialize things before the body is exectued.
-You can initialize base class(es), member variables, or delegate to another of the constructors of the class.

-## Constructor usage thricks
+In the example above `sum` is initialized before `diff`[because of the order of declaration][class-lifetime], not because of the order in the constructor.
+However it's good practice to maintain in code a consistent order.

+Based on the arguments, some constructors are even more special:

+- default constructor: is the constructor with no arguments.
+Some algorithms require types that have a default constructor.
+For some classes having a constructor with no arguments does not make sense.
+- copy and move constructors: I'll cover them later in this article
-The first one is that **if the constructor (other than copy and move) accepts one argument, most of the time you want to make it explicit**.
+- constructors that accept just one argument (other than copy and move). **Most of the time you want to make such a constructor explicit**.
 That is because most of the time you want code as below to fail to compile by preventing automatic conversion from the argument of the constructor.

 {% highlight c++ linenos %}
 struct X